Meerav29/WhereistheISS/README.md

 - A modern web browser with JavaScript enabled.
 - Internet connection to load external scripts (Tailwind CSS, Google Fonts, satellite.js).
+- Network access to [CelesTrak](https://celestrak.org/) to fetch current two-line element (TLE) data for the supported satellites.
+The app caches the results for 12 hours to avoid unnecessary refreshes.

 ### Installation